-Warman Emergency Response put to the test in simulation - Saskatoon | Globalnews.ca
+Warman emergency response put to the test in simulation - Saskatoon | Globalnews.ca

 The goal is to sharpen their skills outside a classroom setting, for when they’re called to future natural disasters, such as a flood or tornado.

-“The biggest thing for this team is to be able to assist other emergency services such as RCMP, fire departments and ambulance companies in a mass casualty or in a situation where they’re normally overwhelmed,” said Randy Meginbir, the Warman Emergency Management co-ordinator.
+“The biggest thing for this team is to be able to assist other emergency services such as RCMP, fire departments and ambulance companies in a mass casualty or in a situation where they’re normally overwhelmed,” Randy Meginbir, the Warman Emergency Management co-ordinator, said.

-According to the Warman Fire Chief, Russ Austin, Warman has the busiest volunteer fire department in the province.
-He says it’s important the fire department has the help of the Emergency Response Team in the community.
+According to the Warman fire chief, Russ Austin, the city has the busiest volunteer fire department in the province.
+He says it’s important the fire department has the help of the emergency response team in the community.

 READ MORE: Warman Fire Rescue almost called twice to same truck that fell through river ice

-“We only have so many resources and if a tornado actually came through town, we’d be relying on them heavily for helping us out,” explained Austin.
+“We only have so many resources and if a tornado actually came through town, we’d be relying on them heavily for helping us out,” Austin explained.

 “If you can teach people to help out in a crisis situation very quickly and efficiently, then it’s very well worth it,” Meginbir said.